Missouri Lunch and Break Law Regulations

 Another issue I find comes up in the area of work hours is the issue of travel time.
 The general rule of thumb is that time spent in the normal day’s commute to and from work is not considered paid working time.
 However, if an employee is traveling in the course of a days work, it must be considered paid work time.

 Whether or not waiting time needs to be considered paid work hours depends on the situation.
 If an employee is allowed to do something of his or her choosing while waiting for another task to be finished or while waiting at the workplace for his or her services to be called upon, it is generally considered work time.
 On the other hand, if an employee is waiting to be called upon from home or elsewhere, but has great freedom to do what he or she wishes while on call (and has plenty of time to respond to the call), it is not generally considered paid work time.

-Complete information on the laws related to lunches, breaks and other pertinent labor issues can be found on the Missouri Complete Labor Law Poster.
+Complete information on the laws related to lunches, breaks and other pertinent labor issues can be found on the Missouri All in One Labor Law Poster.